 Most people facing a first offense want to know if they will have to go to jail if convicted.
 The answer is no. A first offense is not a crime; it is a traffic violation.
 You cannot be sentenced to jail unless you had a passenger in your vehicle under the age of 16 at the time of the violation.
 If you did have a minor in the vehicle the charge will be elevated to a Misdemeanor.
 Your driver’s license will be suspended for six to nine months, but you will be eligible for an occupational driver’s license immediately.
 In addition, you will incur a variety of stiff financial penalties.
 An Ignition Interlock Device (IID) is not required for a first offense unless your blood alcohol concentration (BAC) is higher than .15.

 A DUI, even a first offense, is expensive.
 You will be subject to fines in the hundreds of dollars and a driver improvement surcharge.
 Additional charges may include court costs, towing and impound fees for your vehicle, an alcohol assessment fee, an application fee for an occupational driver’s license, license reinstatement fees, drastically increased premiums for SR-22 Insurance, and attorney’s fees.
 The total amount is likely to run in the thousands of dollars.

 Second and Third Drunk Driving Offenses

 Second and third offenses are misdemeanors.
-Jail time can range from a few days to up to a year.
+Jail time can range from a five days to up to a year.
 License revocations run from a year to several years.
 And fines can be in the thousands of dollars.
 Plus, you will be subject to the additional charges mentioned above.

 After a waiting period, you are entitled to apply for an Occupational Driver’s License.
 You will be required at your own expense to install an ignition interlock device on your vehicle.